What can one little top do for your wardrobe?

 I was at a discount store when I found this top by Philosophy.

 The fabric is a buttery soft modal blend.
-It has a softly bloused surplice front and dips low in the back.
+It has a softly bloused surplice front and the hem dips low in the back.
 It was current without being trendy.
 The color is a deep gray that has a warm undertone that can morph to an almost forest green.
 The shade was flattering.
 It fit perfectly.
 The drape didn’t overwhelm my frame and it hung beautifully.
 When I saw on the tag it was $16.99 I knew it was mine.

 I got it home, washed it, and took the next step: I did my own Closet ReStyle focusing on my new top.
 I found out what I already had in my closet that it would work with and began creating new Looks for my Look Book.
 This is a crucial step in making the most of your wardrobe.
 This is the point where it all comes together when I work with clients.